jesseautomates/case-study-3/README.md

 # Case Study: Identifying What’s Driving Support Ticket Volume (Phase 1)

-A Root Cause Analysis (RCA) system built with **n8n** and **OpenAI** that transforms support ticket data into **clear insight on what’s driving ticket volume—and what to fix next**.
+A real-world style RCA system designed to reduce support demand by identifying and eliminating root causes behind incoming tickets.

 ---

 ## Overview

-Support teams don’t just need to resolve tickets — they need to understand:
+Support teams don’t just need to resolve tickets—they need to understand:

 - What’s driving ticket volume
-- Why issues are happening repeatedly
+- Why issues repeat
 - Where to focus to reduce demand

-In most organizations:

-- RCA is manual or inconsistent
-- Teams optimize handling, not elimination
-- Insights are disconnected from action
-- Leadership lacks clear direction on what to fix
+In most organizations, RCA is manual, inconsistent, and disconnected from action.

 This case study demonstrates how to: